Legally Reviewed

 May 14, 2024 – New Legislation Seeks Better Oversight for Baby Food

-New legislation has been proposed in both houses of Congress to address ongoing concerns about the presence of toxic metals in baby food that are causing harm to the next generation.
+New legislation has been proposed in both houses of Congress to address ongoing concerns about the presence of toxic metals in baby food, which are harming the next generation.

 The proposed legislation would require federal regulators to establish and enforce science-based limits on levels of dangerous metals in baby foods, including arsenic, cadmium, lead, and mercury.